Building a REST Service with Scala

 user = dbUser, password = dbPassword, driver = "com.mysql.jdbc.Driver")

-After that, create table customers.
-DDL statements can be generated with ddl method of Customers table object and executed with create and drop ones.
-It looks strange but Slick can't generate SQL code to check whether table is already exists.
-However, it is quite easy to bypass this restriction using table's metadata.
-Code snippet below shows the most suitable solution for this case.
-Also notice that all database-related code is running within session (or transaction).
+After that, create the table customers.
+DDL statements can be generated using the ddl method of the Customers table object and executed with the create and drop statements.
+It looks strange, but Slick can’t generate SQL code to check whether the table already exists.
+However, it is quite easy to bypass this restriction using the table’s metadata.
+The code snippet below shows the most suitable solution for this case.
+Also, note that all database-related code runs within a session (or transaction).

 db.withSession {